Managing Contracts Using Excel: Free Templates for 2024

 Excel can be used as a basic resource for managing contracts.
 But some obvious limitations mean it's not a fit-for-purpose CLM solution for every business or even for all of the time.
 Excel is a great way to get started when it comes to contract tracking, but it is at the low end of contract management maturity.

 The most crucial issue is that it generally relies on a specific person to build and maintain the sheet and be responsible for its integrity.
-They might delegate to colleagues to enter some of the data but that will need to be closely monitored to make sure of accuracy.
+They might delegate to colleagues to enter some of the data but that will need to be closely monitored to ensure accuracy.

 This requires time and resources.
 It also increases the level of contract administration required, preventing teams or individuals from focusing on strategic contract management issues.
 If this individual goes on to leave the business, there will also be several knowledge gaps such as how the spreadsheet works, what formula is most important, how often it should be updated - the list goes on.